klaytn/klaytn-docs/docs/smart-contract/precompiled-contracts/precompiled-contracts.md

 | feePayer | 0x0a | 0x3fe |
 | validateSender | 0x0b | 0x3ff |

+It should be noted that contracts deployed before the Protocol Upgrade activation introduced in klaytn v1.7.0 use the old address.
+* case 1) The contracts deployed in Baobab at block number `#75373310` recognizes 0x09, 0x0a, and 0x0b as addresses of vmLog, feePayer, and validateSender, respectively, and blake2f cannot be used.
+* case 2) The contracts deployed in Baobab at block number `#75373314` recognizes 0x09 as the address of blake2f, and recognizes 0x3fd, 0x3fe, and 0xff as addresses of vmLog, feePayer, and validateSender.

 In case of Baobab network, protocol upgrade was enabled from block number `#75373312`.
 Cypress mainnet will be subject to the same protocol upgrade in the next version.